Single Person Discount

 If your bill indicates that a discount has been allowed, you must tell us within 21 days of any change of circumstances which affects you entitlement.
 If you fail to do so you may be required to pay a penalty.

-If you feel you may be entitled to any of the discounts or disregards listed above please download, print out and complete and return the appropriate form:
+If you feel you may be entitled to any of the discounts or disregards listed above please apply using the relevant online form:

 Reductions for Disabilities Scheme